apinter/apinter.github.io/content/posts/podman.md

 auto_update;
 ```
 ## What's next
-Podman is a huge topic and already wrote a lot, but covered just very little of it so this will be probably something ongoing what I'm going to do.
+Podman is a huge topic and this post is already fairly long, but covered just very little of it so this will be probably something ongoing what I'm going to do.
 Probably visit networking, building custom containers maybe CI related topics.

 ## References
 I strongly suggest checking out the man pages of podman which provides a lot of information straight from the terminal.
 Also the following articles will help a lot on your podman journey: